RanitManik/DSA-Bootcamp-Java-Docs/Writerside/topics/08-arrays.md

 In Java, arrays are static, implying a fixed size upon declaration.
 To infuse dynamic behavior, alternative data structures like ArrayLists can be considered.

-* ### Internal Representation of Array
+* ### Application of arrays

-An array is a fundamental data structure designed to store a collection of elements, all of the same data type.
-It is typically implemented using a reserved block of memory whose size is determined by the number of elements in the array multiplied by the size of each element.

-Internally, this block of memory is contiguous, meaning the elements are stored in a sequential order without any gaps.
-For instance, an array of 10 integers would allocate a block of memory of size 10 * 4 bytes (assuming each integer occupies 4 bytes).

-The position of an element in the array is identified by its index, starting from 0 for the first element.
-The index corresponds to an offset from the beginning of the memory block.
-For a 10-element array, the indices range from 0 to 9.

-For example, an array of 10 integers would have indices as follows:
-\[0, 1, 2, 3, 4, 5, 6, 7, 8, 9\]

-Accessing elements in an array is done using their respective indices.
-The efficiency of this process arises from the constant-time access to any element using its index.

 Arrays are widely used due to their efficiency and simplicity.
 They find applications in various algorithms such as sorting and searching, and they play a key role in data compression techniques.

-It's important to note that while arrays offer fast access to elements, their size is fixed upon declaration, and they may not be the most suitable choice if dynamic resizing is required.
-Other data structures like linked lists or dynamic arrays may be preferred in such cases.
+> It's important to note that while arrays offer fast access to elements, their size is fixed upon declaration, and they
+> may not be the most suitable choice if dynamic resizing is required.
+Other data structures like linked lists or
+> dynamic
+> arrays may be preferred in such cases.

 * ### Continuity of an Array